Loan periods vary by type of resource and academic standing.

 NDSU students, staff, and faculty can all request items from the Off-Campus Storage through Pull Service.
 Pull Services is not available to community patrons.

-You must submit a Pull Service request form.
-You will have to log in with your NDSU credentials to access the form.
+You can submit a pull service request by clicking on "Digitization" on any item listed at the Off-Campus Storage Annex.
+You will have to log into the library catalog with your NDSU credentials to access the form.
 Pull Service requests are fulfilled during the Off-Campus Storage Annex’s normal business hours, Monday-Friday 8:00am-4:30pm, barring closures for holidays or irregular operations.

 Pull Service requests for articles/specified chapters will be scanned and sent to you via your NDSU e-mail address.
 If you wish to receive a physical item, please note on the request form where you would prefer to pick up the item.
 Physical items can currently be delivered to the Main Library, Klai Juba Wald Architectural Studies Library, and Business Learning Center.
 Deliveries are completed Monday- Friday once daily, barring closures for holidays or irregular operations.